Jrue Holiday

 GBoston Celtics

-Holiday (knee) is out for Saturday's game against the Raptors, Taylor Snow of the Celtics' official site reports.
+Holiday (shoulder) is available for Sunday's game against the Pacers, Zack Cox of the Boston Herald reports.

 ANALYSIS